Welcome to today's edition of the Rush 24-7 podcast.

 I hardly think that you've seen any excessive celebration taking place here.

-I just recommend that everybody take a look at people's previous statements in terms of whether they thought it was appropriate to go into Pakistan and take out bin Laden.
+As far as my personal role and what other folks would do, I just recommend that everybody take a look at people's previous statements in terms of whether they thought it was appropriate to go into Pakistan and take out bin Laden.

-If there are others who have said one thing and now suggest they do something else, then uh I'd go ahead and let them explain it.
+If there are others who have said one thing and now suggest they do something else, then I'd go ahead and let them explain it.

 Pakistan.